Essendon Football Club

-The team plays in two of the AFL's two longest-running annual marquee fixtures: the Anzac Day clash with Collingwood since 1995 and Dreamtime at the 'G with Richmond since 2005.
+However, the club has struggled to achieve significant on-field success in the 21st century, having not won a finals match since 2004.
+In 2013, the club was implicated in the longest-running anti-doping investigation in Australian sports history, which resulted in the club being fined, disqualified from the 2013 finals series, and stripped of draft picks, while 34 past and present players were ultimately suspended for the 2016 season.

-Three Essendon players — John Coleman, Bill Hutchison, and Dick Reynolds — and one coach, Kevin Sheedy, are classified as "Legends" in the Australian Football Hall of Fame.
+The team plays in two of the AFL's longest-running annual marquee fixtures: the Anzac Day clash with Collingwood (since 1995) and Dreamtime at the 'G with Richmond (since 2005).
+Three Essendon players—John Coleman, Bill Hutchison, and Reynolds—and coach Sheedy are elevated as "Legends" in the Australian Football Hall of Fame.

-Essendon also fields reserve men's and women's teams in the Victoria Football League and VFL Women's, respectively.
-Since 2022 (S7), it has fielded a senior women's team in the national AFL Women's competition.
+In addition to its senior men's side, Essendon fields reserve men's and women's teams in the Victoria Football League and VFL Women's.
+Since 2022, the club has fielded a senior women's team in the national AFL Women's (AFLW) competition.